ScarlettYellow/academic-kickstart/content/home/experience.md

 Responsibilities include:

-- Establishing the AI Group and recuiting new members (containing 20+ undergraduate students)
+- Establishing the AI Lab and recuiting new members (containing 20+ undergraduate students)
 - Formulating the group culture and operation mechanism, introducing external resources
 - Holding AI salons and classes facing all interested students, especially the underrepresented groups (having gotten at least 500+ undergraduate students interested in AI)